wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 https://www.eccouncil.org/programs/licensed-penetration-tester-lpt-master/
 with training via CPENT.

-EC-Council built the Advanced Penetration Testing Cyber Range (ECCAPT) and was designed by experts who each have more than 25 years of professional security testing across the globe.
+EC-Council built the Advanced Penetration Testing Cyber Range (ECCAPT).

 ## References

 On Udemy: <a target="_blank" href="https://www.udemy.com/course/secure-product-lifecycle-101/">
 Security Product Lifecycle 101</a> (SPLC) by Implementing Security.
 Voiced by an enthusiastic voice pro.
 References SAMM 2.0, OWASP Top 10.

+Data-Driven Security (Pearson) by Jacobs and Rudis

 ## More on Security #